alessio-git21/voicing-the-cheshire-cat/README.md

 * **Multi-speaker**: Different speakers can be used to generate audio.

 * **Modular Design**: The multi-container application is designed with modularity in mind, making it adaptable for use in various chatbot scenarios beyond the Cheshire Cat project.

+## Requirements

+* Docker
+* Pulseaudio running on your pc.
+[Here](https://hub.docker.com/r/alessio21/play-numpy-array) you can find how to install Pulseaudio in order to ensure that the container that generates the audio works correctly.

 ## Quick start